 The Risk Committee regularly reviews the supporting risk management procedures and framework to ensure that they comply with relevant compliance obligations.
 The Risk Committee is responsible for assessing whether Tower has any material exposure to any economic, environmental and social sustainability risks, and to develop strategies to manage any such risks, and present such strategies to the Board when escalating significant risks.
-For the reporting period to 30 September 2022, inflation, climate and cyber risks were identified as material risks to Tower and are regularly reviewed as part of risk reporting to the Risk Committee.

-Tower is also committed to ensuring its risk management framework and processes ensure fair customer outcomes.
-A Conduct Governance Framework was implemented in June 2022 to set out Tower's approach to good conduct.
+Tower is also committed to ensuring its risk management framework and processes ensure fair customer outcomes and has adopted a Conduct Governance Framework to set out Tower's approach to good conduct.

-Recommendation 6.2: An issuer should disclose how it manages health and safety risks and should report on its health and safety risks, performance and management
+Recommendation 6.2: An issuer should disclose how it manages health and safety risks and should report on its health and safety risks, performance and management.

 The health, safety and wellbeing of Tower's people is a key Board priority.
-Management provide regular updates to the Board on health and safety performance and the Board is directly involved in site visits to satisfy itself as to the safety of the working environment.
+Management provide regular updates to the Board on health and safety performance and the Board is directly involved in site visits to Tower offices to satisfy itself as to the safety of the working environment.

-Tower's commitment to health, safety and the environment is outlined in its Health and Safety Policy and underpins its core values and behaviour.
-Under this policy, health, safety, wellbeing and environmental risks are managed through effective leadership and by engaging Tower's people in health, safety and environment activities.
-The policy acknowledges the increase in remote and flexible working, and the requirement for safe working environments in all situations.
-It promotes a positive safety culture with a focus on all aspects of mental and emotional health.

-In focusing on these areas, Tower has a written Health and Policy Statement, which sets out its aim for everyone to complete their workday and return home safe and well and strives for a positive safety culture and continuous improvement of in health and safety management.
+Tower's commitment to health, safety and wellbeing is outlined in its Health and Safety Policy and underpins its core values and behaviour.
+Under the policy, health, safety and wellbeing risks are managed through effective leadership and by engaging Tower's people in health, safety and wellbeing activities.
+In focusing on these areas, Tower has a written Health and Policy Statement, which sets out its aim for everyone to complete their workday and return home safe and well and strives for a positive safety culture and continuous improvement in health and safety management.